lucasbagge/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Lucas Bagge and I have a key interest in everything about Data Scientist.
-I have a lot of experience in the field from my studies and work.
-Here I have work with building models, dashboard and making analysis.
+My name is Lucas Bagge and I have a key interest in everything about the Data Scientist field.
+I have a lot of experience from my studies and work.
+Here I have work with building models, dashboard and making analysis with the different technics.
-This blog is for me to play around with models and show make ability.
+This blog is for me to play around with models and show what I can do.